uhd-urz/elAPI/ARCHITECTURE.md

 # Architecture and design[^1]

-We draw our inspiration from the microkernel architecture[^2] for the overall architecture principle[^3] and layered architecture for architecture partitioning.
+We drew our inspiration from the microkernel architecture[^2] for the overall architecture principle[^3] and layered architecture for architecture partitioning.
 There was no strong rationale for choosing a microkernel architecture over alternatives such as a microservice architecture, other than the desire to start with something simple that still allows for extensibility.
 We intend elAPI to serve as the foundation for all